openpnp/openpnp/OpenPnpCaptureCamera.md

 Finally, if your camera device driver or OS does not properly store settings between OpenPnP sessions or OS reboots, they are now restored as soon OpenPnP reopens the camera.

 Notes:
-- Use the **Reapply to Camera** button (only available with frozen properties), to reapply properties to the camera at any time.
-If this is required, i.e. if the camera is arbitrarily not accepting or losing its properties, please report to the [discussion group](http://groups.google.com/group/openpnp).
+- Some cameras have been reported to not accept properties correctly on the reopen.
+For this reason properties are also applied when homing the machine.
+Use the **Reapply to Camera** button (only available with frozen properties), to reapply properties to the camera any time.
+If frequent manual reapplication is necessary, i.e. if the camera is arbitrarily not accepting or losing its properties, please report to the [discussion group](http://groups.google.com/group/openpnp).
 - If you first switch the  **Freeze Properties?** on, press **Apply** for the properties to be initially frozen.
 - Once you want to change the camera device for a different make or model, you will likely need to disable **Freeze Properties?** and press **Apply** to query reasonable settings from the new camera (availability and ranges of properties may change between makes and models).